-

 - If he/she is born in the province of British Columbia, Ontario or Quebec: an attestation that he/she has not been married (PDF, 196.35 KB) within the 300 days preceding the child’s birth.

-- If he/she is born in another province: he/she has to present a statutory declaration (PDF, 184.63 KB) signed before a notary public.
+- If he/she is born in another province: he/she has to present a statutory declaration (PDF, 107.81 KB) signed before a notary public (bilingual document in English and French).

-- The parent has another nationality: He/she contacts their embassy/consulate in Canada, in order to obtain the confirmation of civil status on the date of the child’s birth.
+- The non-Belgian parent has another nationality: the parent must contact their embassy/consulate in Canada, in order to obtain the confirmation of civil status on the date of the child’s birth.

-The same documents as mentioned above (see A point 1 or 2) and the birth certificate will possibly have to be legalized and/or translated by a sworn translator.
+Please submit same documents as listed above (under point A, option 1 or 2).
+The birth certificate will possibly have to be legalized and/or translated by a sworn translator.

 Legalisation